Supported Site Chicago State University: Course Reform

 - CSU has had four NSF-CCLI grants since 2004.
 These programs focus on innovations in the introductory Physics Courses and the overall Program.
 (DUE #'s 0632563, 0618128, 410068, 0941034).
 Each introductory physics course, Physics I/II (algebra) and Physics I/II/III (calculus), utilizes many of the following teaching tools: research-based laboratories, clicker question sequences, interactive PowerPoint Lectures, PhET Simulations, Tasks Inspired by PER.
 These materials all come from PER programs both outside CSU and internally.

 - CSU has completed the renovation of two new physics classrooms, creating a state-of-the-art learning environment that promotes active engagement and provides the ability to engage in science education research.

-- Sabella had an opportunity to visit California State University - Long Beach and Florida International University to observe different types of Course Reform.
+- Sabella had an opportunity to visit California State University - Long Beach and Florida International University during the project period to observe different types of Course Reform.